lambdageek/mono-website/docs/advanced/runtime/docs/gsharedvt.md

 - The trampoline allocates a new stack frame, along with a 1 word area to hold the return value.

-- It receives the parameter value in r0, saves it into one of its stack slots, and passes the address of the stack slot in r1.
+- It receives the parameter value in `r0`, saves it into one of its stack slots, and passes the address of the stack slot in `r1`.

-- It puts the address of the return value into r0.
+- It puts the address of the return value into `r0`.

 - It calls the gsharedvt method.

-- The method copies the memory pointed to by r1 to the memory pointed to by r0, and returns to the trampoline.
+- The method copies the memory pointed to by `r1` to the memory pointed to by `r0`, and returns to the trampoline.

-- The trampoline loads the return value from the return value area into r0 and returns to the caller.
+- The trampoline loads the return value from the return value area into `r0` and returns to the caller.

-- The caller receives the return value in r0.
+- The caller receives the return value in `r0`.

 For exception handling purposes, we create a wrapper method for the gsharedvt trampoline, so it shows up in stack traces, and the unwind code can unwind through it.
-There are two kinds of wrappers, 'in' and 'out'.
+There are two kinds of wrappers, *in* and *out*.
-'in' wrappers handle calls made to gsharedvt methods from callers which use a variable signature, while 'out' wrappers handle calls made to normal methods from callers which use a variable signature.
-In later parts of this document, we use the term 'wrapper' to mean a gsharedvt arg trampoline.
+*in* wrappers handle calls made to gsharedvt methods from callers which use a variable signature, while *out* wrappers handle calls made to normal methods from callers which use a variable signature.
+In later parts of this document, we use the term *wrapper* to mean a gsharedvt arg trampoline.

 ## Making calls out of gsharedvt methods ##